-Wicca is a religion which worships the Earth and honors the natural energies which permeate every living thing.
-Most Wiccans accept a general principle of non-harm, and emphasize the healing and life-giving aspects of their craft.
+Wicca is a religion which worships the Earth and honours the natural energies which permeate every living thing.
+Most Wiccans accept a general principle of non-harm, and emphasise the healing and life-giving aspects of their craft.

 Respect for nature is paramount, as is living in balance and harmony with the natural world.
 Being outdoors in nature is to experience the divine.

 Many Wiccans believe in a spirit world, whether literal or figurative.
 Wiccans have festivals and celebrations which commemorate the lunar phases and seasonal changes.
 Many believe in personal responsibility and karmic reckoning.

 Most Wiccans believe in a Goddess and a God and recognise the feminine divine power.
 They may worship other pagan deities and practice magick.
 Practitioners create their own unique brand of their Wiccan path, and often blend elements of other religions and spiritual practices.

 Paganism is Earth-based religion or nature worship.
 The term “pagan” originated in Europe and was a derogatory way for Christians to describe the other religions that existed before Christianity.
 Paganism includes Wicca, but it can include other religions too.
 All Wiccans are pagan, but not all pagans are Wiccan.